re1d555/library-app/README.md

-Practice with objects and prototype.
+Practice with objects and prototype + dialog tag.